AlexxIT/XiaomiGateway3/README.md

 With the following settings the operation of the gateway may be **unstable**: different subnets, closed ping to router, Wi-Fi channel 40MHz, WPA3.

+> **Important:** Integration supports gateway on **ORIGINAL** firmware.
+You don't need to solder, or custom firmware!
+>
+> Additionally, the integration supports [custom firmware](https://github.com/zvldz/mgl03_fw/tree/main/firmware).
+The custom firmware works the same way as the original firmware and will not give you new features or support for new devices.
+Use it only if you know why you need it.

 # Supported Firmwares

 The component is only tested with these firmware versions: